 You might have heard the word inflammation before in the context of health and wellness.
-Emerging research is pointing to exactly how chronic systemic inflammation impacts our health and how we can combat it through a healthier diet.
-But what exactly is inflammation and how do you even know if you have it?
+Emerging research is pointing to exactly how chronic inflammation impacts our health and how we can combat it through a healthier diet.
+But what exactly is chronic inflammation and how do you even know if you have it?

-As a functional medicine practitioner, I see some level of inflammation in almost every single one of my patients.
+As a functional medicine practitioner, I see some level of chronic inflammation in almost every single one of my patients.
 Since inflammation can exist on a spectrum, from mild to severe, it can look different for each person but there are ways to tell if it is impacting you.
 In fact, your body is pretty good at letting you know when there is an issue.

 What is inflammation?